 - Sometimes antivirus software can drain resources from the cache generation, especially if the new files are being scanned at creation time.
 If you suspect that your antivirus software is competing with ArcGIS Server for memory or CPU resources, get permission from your system administrator to temporarily disable or suppress the antivirus software while you build the cache.

-- If speed is more of a problem than amount of required disk space, avoid the optimized PNG format cache introduced at ArcGIS 10.1.
+- If speed is more of a problem than amount of required disk space, avoid the optimized PNG format cache introduced at ArcGIS Server 10.1.
 This format is great for keeping cache size small, but it can take longer to build because it must determine the optimal bit depth for each tile.
 Consider using the MIXED format as an alternative.